Our predictions for the year’s 12 biggest interior style crazes

 Yes and no.

 This is where customization comes into play.
 Every homeowner is different which means every home will be different.
-Where one person may want to have their workspace in the middle of the action, another may need it to be segregated far away from the rest of the home.
+Where one person may want to have their workspace in the middle of the action, another may need it to be far away from the rest of the home—with added sound-absorbing window treatments!

 How do you know which option is right for you?